cockroachdb/docs/cockroachcloud/cloud-api.md

 {%comment %} END of temporary content while API is still behind a feature-flag{% endcomment %}

-## API access
+## Call the API

-The API uses [bearer token authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/), and each request requires a [secret key](console-access-management.html#api-access).
-The secret key is associated with a service account, and inherits the [permissions of the account](console-access-management.html#service-accounts).
+The API uses [bearer token authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/), and each request requires a [secret key](#api-access).
+The secret key is associated with a service account, and inherits the [permissions of the account](#service-accounts).

 To send the secret key when making an API call, add the secret key to the `Authorization` HTTP header sent with the request.